mitbal/monochromap/README.md

 ## Example
 ### Draw Lines
-This example code will show the location of Laugh Tale from intersection of coordinates given by road poneglyph.
+This example code will show the location of Laugh Tale from intersection of coordinates given by 4 road poneglyphs.

 ```python
 m = MonochroMap()